Ableytner/Book-App-Backend/README.md

     - "borrow_id": 36 (the borrow_id of the borrowed book)
     - "book_id": 15 (the book_id of the book that is borrowed)
     - "user_id": 624 (the user_id of the user who borrowed the book)

+## Common patterns

+All common patterns are from the clients perspective.

+### User creation

+- Ask user for email/password
+- Create salt
+- hash password using salt
+- send the email, hashed password and salt to the server using a PUT request (create a user)

+### User login

+- Ask user for email/password
+- Request the users salt from the server using a GET request (Request salt)
+- hash the password using the salt
+- Request a token from the server, using the email and hashed password (Request token)
+- Save the received token, because it is needed for every other request

+### User logout

+- Send a PUT request for token deletion to the server (Delete token)
+- Delete the saved token
+- Return to the login page